-Miles G. Richardson is a citizen of the Haida Nation and Canada.
-He received a Bachelor of Arts in Economics from the University of Victoria in 1979.
-From 1984 to 1996, he served as President of the Haida Nation.
+Miles G. Richardson O.C. is a citizen of the Haida Nation and Canada.
+He grew up among his people on Haida Gwaii and in 1979 received a Bachelor of Arts in Economics from the University of Victoria.
+From 1984 to 1996, he served as President of the Council of Haida Nation.

-In 2007, he was named an Officer of the Order of Canada.
-Currently, Richardson owns and operates his own business providing strategic advice on relationship building and business development between First Nations, other governments and the private sector; First Nations governance development; and sustainability policy and business development.
-Richardson is also the Executive Director for the National Consortium for Indigenous Economic Development at the University of Victoria.
+In 2007, Richardson was named an Officer of the Order of Canada.
+In December 2016, Mr. Richardson was appointed to the New Relationship Trust Board of Directors.
+Currently, he operates his own business advisory service and is the Director of the National Consortium for Indigenous Economic Development at the University of Victoria.